JujuAdams/Scribble/latest/scribble-methods.md

 |`yoffset` |number  |y-coordinate of the shadow, relative to the parent glyph                                                 |
 |`softness`|number  |Optional.
 Larger values give a softer edge to the shadow.
 If not specified, this will default to `0.1` (which draws an antialiased but clean shadow edge)|

-Sets the colour, alpha, and offset for a procedural MSDF shadow.
+Sets the colour, alpha, and offset for a procedural SDF shadow.
 Setting the alpha to `0` will prevent the shadow from being drawn at all.
-If you find that your shadow(s) are being clipped or cut off when using large offset values, [regenerate your MSDF fonts](msdf-fonts) using a larger `pxrange`.
+If you find that your shadow(s) are being clipped or cut off when using large offset values, increase the SDF spread for the font.

-?> This method will only affect [MSDF fonts](msdf-fonts).
+?> This method will only affect SDF fonts.
 If you'd like to add shadows to standard fonts or spritefonts, you may want to consider [baking this effect](fonts?id=scribble_font_bake_shadowsourcefontname-newfontname-dx-dy-shadowcolor-shadowalpha-separation-smooth).

 &nbsp;

-## `.msdf_border(colour, thickness)`
+## `.sdf_border(colour, thickness)`

 **Returns**: The text element